 And if you love blueberry treats, be sure to check out my Blueberry Ricotta Coffee Cake!

 How to Make Blueberry Streusel Muffins

 Blueberry Streusel Muffins are super easy to make.
-First, make the batter as you would a regular muffin recipe.
-Leave out about 1/2 a cup of blueberries so you can place them on top of the muffins in the muffin tin.
+Firstly, make the batter as you would a regular muffin recipe.
+Leave out about ½ a cup of blueberries so you can place them on top of the muffins in the muffin tin.